rafonseca/SoSql/README.md

 stack install
 ```

-Installation without nix should work as well since we don't have external dependencies.
+Installation without Nix should also work since we don't have external dependencies.

-Alternatively, you can grab the binary in a zip file as an [artifact of github actions](https://github.com/rafonseca/SoSql/actions/workflows/haskell.yml).
-Pick the last succesful job, scroll down and you'll find the artifacts section.
+Alternatively, you can grab the binary in a zip file as an [artifact of GitHub actions](https://github.com/rafonseca/SoSql/actions/workflows/haskell.yml).
+Pick the last successful job, scroll down, and find the artifacts section.